agntcy/slim-spec/draft-agntcy-slim.md

 SLIM requires several types of identifiers, including channel names, client names, and client locators.
 A channel name identifies a messaging group and must be routable; that is, it must include a globally unique network prefix that can be aggregated for scalable lookups and message forwarding.
 A group in SLIM is an MLS group with a moderator client responsible for adding and removing group members.
 The moderator is identified by a cryptographic public key as defined in MLS {{!RFC9750}}, and in SLIM, also by a decentralized identifier derived as the hash of the public key {{DID-W3C}}.
 By naming entities with hashes {{!RFC6920}}, SLIM achieves secure and globally unique naming, enabling the creation of permissionless systems where channel names and client names can be distributed across administrative boundaries.
-W3C DIDs are optional but can be used when hashlinks are employed and conform to the Named Information {{!RFC6920}} standard, referencing the IANA registry
+W3C DIDs are optional but can be used when hash links are employed and conform to the Named Information {{!RFC6920}} standard, referencing the IANA registry
 {{NI-Registry}}.

+SLIM routable name prefixes and client names can use different did methods which will have different resolution systems such as did:web {{DID-Web}}, did:key
+{{DID-Key}} and did:plc {{DID>ATProto}}, see {{DID-Methods}} for well known did methods.

 ## Deployment Considerations